 The effect of the rising temperatures is perhaps more visible in the Arctic region.
 This is mainly because permafrost is very sensitive to temperature changes.

 Once the ice melts, the result would be a complete disaster, especially to buildings as well as other structures.

 Such cases are spreading in some regions where repairs have to be conducted on infrastructure due to destabilization.

-Regions such as Netherlands continue to experience deteriorating health attributed to higher temperatures.
+Regions around the world continue to experience deteriorating health attributed to higher temperatures.

-On the other hand, the warmer temperatures and higher carbon dioxide levels are conducive for faster growth of certain allergen producing plants.
+On the other hand, the warmer temperatures and higher carbon dioxide levels are conducive to the faster growth of certain allergen producing plants.

-The result of which is an increase in the number of health cases linked with allergic diseases and chronic illnesses.
+The result of this is an increase in the number of health cases linked to allergic diseases and chronic illnesses.